emilhaas/emilhaas.github.io/README.md

 This project´s aim is to give visibility to a problem that affects the whole rural environment of spain, which is the large amount of abandoned builldings and the regrettable state that most of them are in.

-## Añade una nueva ruina
+## Añadir un nuevo edificio a la base de datos

 Si usted o su universidad quieren contribuir a este proyecto, pueden contactarme en <a href="mailto:emilhm@gmx.at?subject=Nueva%20ruina">emilhm@gmx.at</a>.

-También puede informarnos sobre un edificio vacante y lo incluiremos en el catálogo.
-Para ello necesitamos los siguientes datos:
+También pueden informarnos sobre edificios que puedan ser incluidos en la base de datos Para ello necesitamos los siguientes datos:

  <ul>
    <li>Nombre</li>